top of page

 What is NOURISH?

-NOURISH Myanmar (Nourishment Over Uncertainty: Resilient and Innovative Food Systems for Hope) is a multi-stakeholder initiative led by SUN Business Network (SBN) Myanmar convened by the World Food Programme (WFP), and implemented by Myanmar Innovative Life Sciences (MILS), together with its strategic partners.
+NOURISH Myanmar (Nourishment Over Uncertainty: Resilient and Innovative Food Systems for Hope) is a multi-stakeholder initiative led by Myanmar Innovative Life Sciences (MILS), SUN Business Network (SBN) Myanmar convened by the World Food Programme (WFP), together with its strategic partners.

-It focuses on strengthening local market systems, promoting climate-smart agricultural practices, and improving community access to safe, nutritious food across Myanmar’s shifting agri-food landscape.
+It focuses on strengthening local market systems, expanding access to trusted agricultural innovations, promoting climate-smart agricultural practices, and improving community access to safe, nutritious food across Myanmar’s shifting agri-food landscape.

 NOURISH reflects a shared commitment to helping farmers, processors, and local communities adapt to climate change, improve livelihoods, and build long-term resilience.